ibicano/ibines/README.md

 # ibines
 # Author: Ibon Cano Sanz

-# A NES emulator coded in Python.
+A NES emulator coded in Python.
 Just for fun.

-# CPython virtual machine is just not powerful enough to run this kind of code at decent speeds,
-# so I recommend to use Pypy inside a Virtualenv to be playable.
+CPython virtual machine is just not powerful enough to run this kind of code at decent speeds, so I recommend to use Pypy inside a Virtualenv to be playable.

-# PySdl2 and Numpy packages are mandatory!
+PySdl2 and Numpy packages are mandatory!

-# Running instructions:
+Running instructions:

-# cd ibines
+cd ibines
-# python NES.py
+python NES.py

+Control keys
+up -> a, down -> s, left -> a, right -> d, start -> enter, B -> o, A -> p